vanessaachristy/project-simulation-typescript/API.md

 ```

 ### 6. Get All Daily Data Usage
-**Purpose:** To retrieve all daily data usages of all subscribers in time decreasing order
+**Purpose:** To retrieve all daily data usages of all subscribers in date decreasing order

 **Endpoint:** `/usage`